ukoloff/rufus-lua-win/README.md

 ## Installation

+You don't need to download, install or compile any Lua distribution.
-Add this line to your application's Gemfile:
+Just add this line to your application's Gemfile:

     gem 'rufus-lua-win'